fdorantesm/technical-javascript-challenge/README.md

 ### Challenges

-1. The championsest  countries (Confederation + World Cup or choose one tournament).
+1. The most champion country by confederation + World Cup.
-2. The most runnerUp countries (Confederation + World Cup or choose one tournament).
+2. The most runnerUp country by confederation + World Cup.
-3. Tournaments without headquarter.
+3. All tournaments without fixed headquarter.
-4. Champions Headquarters.
+4. Headquarter champions.
 5. All finals solved in penalties.
-6. Total goals in each tournament.
+6. Total goals per tournament.
-7. Championships consecutively (Choose one tournament).
+7. Consecutively champions by confederation.
-8. Runner up countries without championships.
+8. All runner up countries without championships by confederation.
-9. All finals solved with more than one match.
+9. All finals solved with many matches.
-10. World cup tournament in leap year.
+10. Tournaments in leap year by confederation.

 ### Recommendations